 For additional information regarding the definition of "well services" along with the other well program definitions found in the Iowa well rules, please see the Private Well Program

 Well services are complicated and detailed tasks that require highly trained individuals using specialized equipment

 Certified Well Contractors are professionals who have a large investment in their tools, their continuing education, and their work experience.
 This allows them to perform the job in a manner that protects your drinking water and the groundwater others depend on for their water source.

 Well Pluggers - note - this classification is limited in the type of wells they can plug.

 Groundwater is a precious resource and it can be found in abundance in most areas of Iowa.
-Certifying well contractors is one step we use to help ensure the well services you pay for are completed in a manner that focuses on providing a safe water source that also includes long term protections that help preserve the resource for future generations.
+Certifying well contractors is one step we use to help ensure the well services you pay for are completed in a manner that focuses on providing a safe water source.
+It also helps provide the long term protections needed to preserve the resources for future generations.

-Iowa DNR Certified Well Contractors are individuals who meet minimum work experience requirements in areas required for certification, successfully passed state examinations which demonstrates their knowledge for well services and state rules, and obtain continuing education to further their knowledge and skill sets.
+Iowa DNR Certified Well Contractors are individuals who meet minimum work experience requirements in areas required for certification, successfully passed state examinations which demonstrates their knowledge for basic well services and the state rules.
+They also must obtain continuing education to further their knowledge and skill sets.
 Certified Well Contractors are required to follow the well rules and contractor obligations as outlined in 567 Iowa Administrative Code Chapters

 38, 39, 49 and 82.
 Well contractor certification is renewable for two year periods as long as the individual meets all eligibility requirements.